 Summary: Single, divorced, widows, or widowers are all welcome to join in the fun.
 We meet once a month to have a meal out at a restaurant or someone’s home.
 We have fun playing cards, going to plays or the horse races.
 Come and join the fun.

 Meetings: No regular meetings – watch for announcements in the bulletin and newsletter.

 Summary: Any woman who is a part of the congregation of GSUMC is welcome to participate.

 Activities: As a local unit of the United Methodist Women, we participate and support many missions on our church, community, and worldwide.
-In the past year this include:
+In the past year these include:

-Sponsoring and participating in a church-wide non-perishable food collection for Goochland Fellowship and Family Services, a toiletries collection for Heart Havens (a UM home for developmentally disabled adults) and for the GOochland Women’s prison.
+Sponsoring and participating in a church-wide non-perishable food collection for Goochland Free Clinic and Family Services; Toiletries collection for Heart Havens (a UM home for developmentally disabled adults) and for the Goochland Women’s prison;

 Sponsoring and participating in an annual church-wide “Kits for Conference” drive, including Layette Baby Kits, Sewing Kits, School Kits, and Health Kits.
 These kits are delivered to Church World Services and distributed to those in need.

 Meetings: First Monday of each month, 7 pm, at the church (no meeting in August).
 Child care is provided.

 Meetings: Men's Breakfast - Third Saturday each month at 8:00 AM.

 Summary: Our prayer shawl ministry, begun in April 2006, has about 12 active members.
 We knit and crochet shawls, lap robes, bookmarks, and prayer strips.
 We also have several people that work at home making fleece throws and blankets.
 All of these items are distributed to anyone that needs God’s loving embrace and comfort, not only in our church family, but in the surrounding community, to weather-ravaged areas of the US and the world as well as to our soldiers, wherever they serve.
 More than 100 have already been distributed.